vklap/go_ddd/README.md

 ##### Repository

-Please note that we're using a in memory repository for demo purposes (and also for the unit tests)
+Please note that we're using an in memory repository for demo purposes (and also for the [unit tests](https://github.com/vklap/go_ddd/blob/main/pkg/ddd/bootstrapper_test.go))

 ```go
 package adapters